|

 FREDERICK J. V. SKIFF, Director

-Department B, ART
+Department B,

 HALSEY C. IVES, Chief